gentlee/react-redux-cache/README.md

 }
 ```

-We can additionally check that entity is full enough:
+We can additionally check that entity is full or "fresh" enough:

 ```typescript
 skip: !!user && isFullUser(user)